makerbase-mks/MKS-Robin/README.md

 Robin2 V1.0.0

-1.Modify the function of quick pause and quick stop.
+1.Modify the function of quick pause and quick stop

-2.Fixed a bug that caused the power to hang after the automatic leveling.
+2.Fixed a bug that caused the power to hang after the automatic leveling

-3.Increase the close motor button in the zero return interface under the classic interface.
+3.Increase the close motor button in the zero return interface under the classic interface